IBM-Cloud/docs/services/mobileaccess/google-auth-ios.md

 ## Initializing the {{site.data.keyword.amashort}} client SDK
 {: #google-auth-ios-initialize}

-To use the {{site.data.keyword.amashort}} client SDK,  initialize it by passing the applicationGUID, and applicationRoute parameters.
+To use the {{site.data.keyword.amashort}} client SDK,  initialize it by passing the TenantID, and App Route parameters.

 A common, though not mandatory, place to put the initialization code is in the `application:didFinishLaunchingWithOptions` method of your application delegate.

-1. Get the applicationGUID and applicationRoute values.
-From the  {{site.data.keyword.Bluemix_notm}} Dashboard, click your app.
-Click **Mobile Options**.
-The Application Route and Application GUID values are displayed.

 1. Import the required frameworks in the class where you want to use the {{site.data.keyword.amashort}} client SDK.
 Add the following headers: